-Data cables must be of fully-shielded construction and fitted with metal or metalized connector shells.
-Shielded cables and connectors are required to prevent radiation and reception of electrical noise.
+Data cables must be fully shielded and fitted with metal or metalized connector shells.
+Shielded cables and connectors are required to prevent the radiation and reception of electrical noise.

 To minimize electrical noise pickup in the cable:

 - Keep data cables as short as possible (1.83 m [6 ft.] recommended). - Do NOT tightly bundle the data cables with power cords. - Do NOT tie the data cables to power wire conduits.